nfriend/inspiral-web/README.md

-spirograph
+inspirograph
 ==========

-A digital Spirograph.
+A digital replica of the classic Spirograph toy.
 Written in TypeScript, using D3.js.